ovh/cds/README.md

 ### Upgrade

-On an existing, on each CDS update run the following command:
+On an existing database, run the following command on each CDS update:

 ```shell
     $ cd $GOPATH/src/github/ovh/cds